 If you are wondering how to prepare for a podcast interview, chances are you are looking to nail your guest “appearance.”
 While you’ve been listening to podcasts for years and were anxiously awaiting this moment, you don’t know how to be a podcast guest.
 What should you do?

 You might want some simple podcast interview tips or even examples of podcast interviews that have been top downloads.
-Before you ravage the internet looking for advice, here are some simple things you can do to prepare for your podcast interview, start looking in to the interviewer, to find information about him you can use a service like this search by phone number online website.
+Before you ravage the internet looking for advice, there are some simple things you can do to prepare for your podcast interview, start looking in to the interviewer, to find information about him you can use a service like this search by phone number online website.

 Preparing for a Podcast Interview: A Good Podcast Guest Prepares, Shares, and Cares